carbon-language/carbon-lang/clang/docs/AttributeReference.rst

    "X","X","",""

 The ``noduplicate`` attribute can be placed on function declarations to control whether function calls to this function can be duplicated or not as a result of optimizations.
-This is required for the implementation of functions with certain special requirements, like the OpenCL "barrier", function that, depending on the hardware, might require to be run concurrently by all the threads that are currently executing in lockstep on the hardware.
-For example this attribute applied on the function "nodupfunc" avoids that this code:
+This is required for the implementation of functions with certain special requirements, like the OpenCL "barrier" function, that might need to be run concurrently by all the threads that are executing in lockstep on the hardware.
+For example this attribute applied on the function "nodupfunc" in the code below avoids that:

 .. code-block:: c